adammangzijun/tp/docs/DeveloperGuide.md

 Step 3.
 The `Model` then calls `AddressBook#setPerson(Person,Person)` to update the Person in the `AddressBook`.

 Step 4.
-The `AddressBook` then calls `UniquePersonList#(Person,Person)` to set the target person in the uniquePersonList with the edited person in the UniquePersonList.
+The `AddressBook` then calls `UniquePersonList#(Person,Person)` to set the target patient in the uniquePersonList with the edited patient in the UniquePersonList.

 Step 5.
 The newly updated AddressBook will then be shown.